malhotrakartik/FoodDeliveryApp/README.md

 # FoodDeliveryApp
-1.This is a demo food delivery app made in kotlin android.
+1. This is a demo food delivery app made in kotlin android
-2.The data in this app is from an open API.
+2. The data in this app is from an open API.

 ## Features
 - LogIn and LogOut